 What is unusual about this Magic Formula is that the person behind it is highly respectable.
 Joel Greenblatt is a value investing expert with an impressive performance track record; Gotham Capital’s persistent outperformance of the S&P500 speaks for itself.
-His book You Can Be a Stock Market Genius, despite the awful title, reignited my interest in discretionary stock picking and the chapter on spinoffs made me some money.
+His book You Can Be a Stock Market Genius, despite the awful title, reignited my interest in discretionary stock picking and the chapter on spinoffs has led to some profitable picks.
 Consequently, this post is not seeking to debunk the Magic Formula, but rather qualify the claims made both by Greenblatt and the many investors who have since adopted it.

 The supporting code is here, but it may not be much use on its own as it is intended to be run within the Quantopian research/algorithm environment.